 About

-Simon Christen I have always been a visual person.
-As a child I would pour over National Geographic’s, letting myself be drawn into the stories that the photos told.
-So it seemed only natural that I would eventually pursue a career in the visual arts.
-I started with graphic design, but soon found digital animation to be much more interesting, which led me to become a character animator at Pixar Animation Studios.
+I have always been a visual person.
+As a child, I would pore over National Geographic magazines, getting lost in the stories told through their photos.
+So, it felt only natural that I would eventually pursue a career in the visual arts.
+Digital tools like Photoshop, 3D Studio Max, and Maya sparked my passion and ultimately led me to become a character animator at Pixar Animation Studios.

-My love for nature and adventure has fueled my passion for photography even more.
-I have been fortunate to travel to some truly breathtaking places around the world, visiting almost every continent.
-(I haven't been to Antarctica yet, but it’s on the list…) I really enjoy just sitting back, soaking up the view and watching the light change, waiting for it to turn spectacular.
-Out there in the mountain and canyons, coastlines and deserts, forests and grasslands is where I feel most comfortable and grounded.
+My love for nature and adventure has fueled my passion for photography even further.
+I’ve been fortunate to travel to some breathtaking places around the world, visiting almost every continent.
+(I haven’t been to Antarctica yet, but it’s on the list!)
+Capturing the perfect moment requires planning, patience, and dedication.
+Often, it means early mornings and late nights, but sometimes, it simply means sitting back, soaking in the view, and waiting for the light to shift—until it transforms the scene into something extraordinary.
+Out in the mountains and canyons, along coastlines and deserts, through forests and grasslands—that’s where I feel most at home, capturing the world through my lens.

-I hope to keep collecting visuals for a long time to come and to be able to share them with you.
+I hope to keep creating visuals and telling stories for years to come—using both classic and cutting-edge tools—and sharing them with you.

 Thank you for taking the time to visit my website.